fidelity/kraan/docs/dev-guide.md

     '--debug' for verbose output.
     '--dry-run' to generate yaml but not deploy to cluster.
 This option will retain temporary work directory.

+To deploy to a cluster build the docker image and then deploy to the cluster.
+Assuming you have already installed the GitOps Toolkit (see above) use the `setup.sh` script.
+The following will build the docker image and push it to the Github packages then deploy to your Kubernetes cluster.

+    export VERSION=v0.1.xx
+    make clean-build
+    make build
+    docker login docker.pkg.github.com -u <github user> -p <github token>
+    make docker-push
+    scripts/setup.sh --kraan-version $VERSION --no-gitops --kraan-image-pull-secret auto

+To deploy the image to your account in docker.io:

+    make clean-build
+    export REPO=<docker user>
+    make build
+    docker login -u <docker user> -p <docker password>
+    make docker-push
+    scripts/setup.sh --kraan-version $VERSION --no-gitops --kraan-image-repo $REPO

+Set `REPO` to `kraan` to push to the `kraan` organisation in docker.io.

 ## Testing